Home » Computer Guides » PC Security Guides » What Is Phishing?

 What Is Phishing?

-In this guide, we’ll look at what exactly phishing is, how it works and how it traps you into unwittingly handing over your cash or details.
+In this basic guide we’ll look at what phishing is and how it works.

 What the scammers need, what they’re desperate for, is for you to click the link or button that is included in the E-Mail.
 That link will take you to a fake website.
 Their website.

-1. Claim Now Phishing – Refunds, bonuses, payments, special offers, service upgrades etc. To get yours, you’ll need to fill in this form.
+1. Claim Yours Now – Refunds, bonuses, payments, special offers, service upgrades, a Nigerian prince etc. To get yours.
+Click the link.

-2. Panic – Your account has been hacked, suspicious activity, did you send money to, you’re going to be cut off etc. Fill in the form.
+2. Panic – Your account has been hacked, suspicious activity, did you send money to, you’re going to be cut off etc. Click the link now.

-3. Curiosity – We tried to deliver, your parcel is waiting, your order is complete etc. Fill in the form
+3. Curiosity – We tried to deliver, your parcel is waiting, see these pictures etc. Click the link.

 Panic Phishing.